osaether/nrf_cell_mon/README.md

 # MQTT-SN

 To identify the cell monitor the device ID is used as part of the MQTT topic.
-Three topics are publised; the battery/cell voltage in mV ("mv"), the battery/cell temperature in degrees Celsius ("tb") and the self/device temperature in degrees Celsius ("ts").
+Three topics are published; the battery/cell voltage in mV ("mv"), the battery/cell temperature in degrees Celsius ("tb") and the self/device temperature in degrees Celsius ("ts").
 If the device ID is
 "E19928773B8398AF", the three topics looks like this: